 In order to be eligible for this program, there are, age, living arrangement, functional, and financial requirements.
 There are eligibility criteria that apply to both the care recipient and their caregiver.

 Care Recipient Requirements

 The care recipient must be receiving Medicaid, which in the state of Washington is also called Apple Health.
 If one is not currently on Medicaid, they must be found eligible for Medicaid.
-As of 2020, the income limit for an individual who is aged, blind, or disabled is $783 / month.
-Married applicants can have a monthly income up to $1,175.
+As of 2022, the income limit for an individual who is aged, blind, or disabled is $841 / month.
+Couples can have a monthly income up to $1,261, regardless of whether both spouses are applying.
 (The income limits are consistent to 100% of the Federal Benefit Rate for a household of one and a household of two).
 Assets (resources) are also limited, and are set at $2,000 for a single individual and $3,000 for a married couple.
 Certain assets are exempt, meaning they are not counted towards eligibility purposes.
 These include one’s primary home (there is no equity limit), one automobile, prepaid burial arrangements, and some sentimental items, such as one’s wedding ring.